Physics Ph.D. Program Admission

 A $25 application fee is required.

-(1) Transcript: An official copy of your transcript is required from all college-level institutions you attended – independent of whether you received a degree or not.
-Please have transcripts sent directly to the CMU Physics Department by your university.
+- Transcript: A copy of your transcript is required from all college-level institutions you attended – independent of whether you received a degree or not.
+Please upload a digital copy of your transcript to our Online Application System.

-(5) Letters of recommendation: Please provide 3 letters of recommendation from professional references.
+- Letters of Recommendation: Please provide three (3) letters of recommendation from professional references.
 At least one letter should be from the institution that you currently attend or attended most recently.
-Your recommenders will receive instructions after you completed the online application.
+Your recommenders will receive instructions after you have completed the online application.

 The following coursework is considered to be part of a regular undergraduate preparation (with textbook examples indicating the general level of proficiency):